-The Bank has listed the following as being a possible conflict of interest:
+The Issuer has identified the following as a possible conflict of interest situation:

-- Jón Þór Sigurvinsson, the spouse of Guðrún Þorgeirsdóttir, a member of the Board of Directors, is the head of corporate finance and one of the founders of Arctica Finance hf., one of the Bank's competitors. - Herdís Gunnarsdóttir is not considered independent of the Issuer and its major shareholders on account of her employment with the Icelandic Government which is a large shareholder of the Issuer.
+Herdís Gunnarsdóttir is not considered independent of the Issuer and its major shareholders on account of her employment with the Icelandic government which is a large shareholder of the Issuer.

-Besides this, no member of the Board of Directors or the Executive Committee has any private interest that might conflict with the Bank's interests.
+Besides this situation, no member of the Board of Directors or the Executive Committee has any private interest that might conflict with the Issuer's interests.

-The Bank's Conflict of Interest policy promotes adherence to applicable laws and regulations and sets out the principles for the identification and appropriate and reasonable management of conflicts of interest.
+The Issuer's Conflict of Interest policy promotes adherence to applicable laws and regulations and sets out the principles for the identification and appropriate and reasonable management of conflicts of interest.

-Moreover, the Bank's Code of Conduct is intended to promote sound governance practices within the Bank and to support the regulatory framework applying to its activities.
+Moreover, the Issuer's Code of Conduct is intended to promote sound governance practices within the Issuer and to support the regulatory framework applying to its activities.
 It contains important guidelines for employees, including measures to prevent conflicts of interest.